Home > Analyses > Industrials > Hyster-Yale Materials Handling, Inc.

 Stock Price Action Analysis

-The weekly stock chart of Hyster-Yale Materials Handling, Inc. (HY) over the past 12 months shows significant price fluctuations and trend developments:
+The weekly stock chart for Hyster-Yale Materials Handling, Inc. (HY) displays price movements and key support-resistance levels over the past 12 months:

 Trend Analysis

-Over the past year, HY’s stock price declined by 41.41%, indicating a bearish trend with accelerating downward momentum.
-The price ranged from a high of 78.14 to a low of 28.15, with a high volatility marked by a standard deviation of 13.72.
-This trend reflects a strong negative pressure on the stock.
+Over the past 12 months, HY’s stock price declined by 37.93%, indicating a clear bearish trend with accelerating downward momentum.
+The price ranged between a high of 78.14 and a low of 28.15, with volatility measured by a 13.78 standard deviation.
+Recent months show a 25.24% rebound since December 2025, reflecting a short-term bullish correction.

 Volume Analysis